 Bulgarian bill could wipe out 75% of retail gaming venues

-Bulgarian lawmakers have outlined plans for the closure of all gaming halls other than a limited number of integrated casino resorts close to the country’s borders.
+Bulgarian lawmakers have outlined plans for the closure of all gambling halls other than a limited number of integrated casino resorts close to the country’s borders.